- 13 shares

-Staying top of mind with these people can help you penetrate the “hidden” job market.
+Staying in touch with these people can help you penetrate the “hidden” job market.

 LinkedIn offers 4 often overlooked ways to make people aware of you, and the value you offer, without the discomfort of initiating one-on-one conversations with people you may not know very well, if at all.

-Posting relevant updates to your “Activity Feed” is a relatively quick and easy way to stay top-of-mind with your network – which should include employees at your target companies and recruiters, along with your various professional contacts.
+Posting relevant updates to your feed is a relatively quick and easy way to stay top-of-mind with your network – which should include employees at your target companies and recruiters, along with your various professional and personal contacts.

 Get into a routine of posting updates once a week, or at least a few times a month.